aidanscode/JailBreak/readme.md

   - Maybe, we'll see how hard this is.
 I should be able to just save a list of (prop, material, position, angle) in a list for each map.
 Then respawn those in and freeze them after each game.CleanUpMap.

   - If that is the case, this is no different than above point (Weapon spawns) and I can knock them both out at once

-- Prevent player suicide (kill in console) unless one prisoner is alive

-- Prevent player damage unless round state is IN_PROGRESS

 ### Low Priority Next Steps (I'll get to them when I get to them)